Finding all stable matchings with assignment constraints: Introduction

 \2

-Clearly matchings that a market designer desires may not be stable.\footnote{We are agnostic on why a market designer might rank different assignments differently.
-Moreover, we do not restrict the designer's preferences over assignments in any way; as in the story above, we allow for the designer to have strong views on the fortunes of some market participants while being completely disinterested in the circumstances of others.} The reason is immediate:\ it is the preferences of individual market participants, and not those of the designer, that determine which assignments are stable.
-And implementing a matching that is not stable -- no matter how desirable to the designer -- seems ill-advised as it is likely to unravel.
-Given this, it would be useful for the market designer to know in advance if and when constraints are consistent with stability.
-Our algorithm allows the market designer to do precisely this.
-Furthermore, whenever a stable matching compatible with the constraints exists, our algorithm outputs all of them.
-(In the absence of any constraints, our algorithm will output every stable matching for the two-sided market in question.)
+In a big picture sense, {\sc Constrained Stable Matchings} is about questions of the form:\ “is there a stable matching in which...?”
+The designer's issue is that matchings of the sort that they want might not be stable.\footnote{We are agnostic on why a market designer might rank different assignments differently.
+Moreover, we do not restrict the designer's preferences over assignments in any way; as in the example with junior doctors above, we allow for the designer to have strong views on the fortunes of some market participants while being completely disinterested in the circumstances of others.} The reason is immediate:\ it is the preferences of individual market participants, and not those of the designer, that determine which assignments are stable.
+And implementing a matching that is not stable -- no matter how desirable to the designer -- seems ill advised as it is likely to unravel.
+Given this, it would be useful for the designer to know in advance if and when constraints are compatible with stability.
+Our algorithm allows the designer to do precisely this.
+Furthermore, whenever a stable matching satisfying the constraints exists, our algorithm outputs all of them.

-In a big picture sense, {\sc Constrained Stable Matchings} is about addressing questions of the form:\ ``is there a stable matching in which...?''
-We will show that such questions are in fact equivalent to the following, seemingly far simpler, problem.
+On the surface, {\sc Constrained Stable Matchings} imposes constraints on individual participants.
+However, upon reflection, constraints of the form that we consider are really about what combinations of pairs are consistent with stability.
+In fact, we will show that {\sc Constrained Stable Matchings} is equivalent to the following, seemingly far simpler, problem that concerns only pairs.

 \2